-• Students will have 7 days from date of scheduled exam from exam date to complete and upload remediation.
+- Students will have 7 days from release of exam grade to complete and upload remediation. - Students will download a Test Remediation Packet from Blackboard, students will need to complete all questionnaires and focus review and submit a complete remediation. - Students will use the ATI Focused Review to review their test topics and to complete the remediation. - Student will follow all instructions and turn in packet according to instructors' instructions per syllabus. - Students may meet with course instructors after exam review submission if necessary if exam remediation packet was submitted complete and on time.

-- Students will download a Test Remediation Packet from Blackboard, students will need to complete all questionnaires and focus review and submit a complete remediation. - Students will use the ATI Focused Review to review their test topics and to complete the remediation. - Student will follow all instructions and turn in packet according to instructors' instructions per syllabus. - Students may meet with course instructors after exam review submission if necessary if exam remediation packet was submitted complete and on time. - If student chooses to not complete remediation, a refusal statement must be signed and submitted into Blackboard.
+• If student chooses to not complete remediation, a refusal statement must be signed and submitted into Blackboard.